friarhob/strategic-modelling/README.md

 I just implemented the bots that exist in [Universal Paperclips game](https://www.decisionproblem.com/paperclips/index2.html).
 It would be nice to have some standardised strategies as bots by default.
 Feel free to pull request anything regarding that.
 I don't plan to put in the codebase customised bots, though.

-Also, this was a 4-hour project, feel free to propose any refactors or improvements towards that.
+Also, this was a 2-hour project, tops, feel free to propose any refactors or improvements via pull request.

 ## License